Checking History-Determinism is NP-hard for Parity Automata: Appendix for

 In this section, we consider the following problem: \begin{quote} {\scshape HD-automaton containment}: Given two parity automata $\Ac$ and $\Bc$ such that $\Bc$ is history-deterministic, is $L(\Ac) \subseteq L(\Bc)$? \end{quote} While the problem of checking language inclusion between two non-deterministic parity automata is $\PSPACE$-complete (regardless of whether the parity index is fixed or not)~\cite{KV98,ACCHHMV11}, the same for deterministic parity automata is $\NL$-complete~\cite[Theorem 1]{Sch10}.
 For history-deterministic parity automata with fixed parity indices, however, the problem of language inclusion reduces to checking for simulation (\cref{lem:inclusion-to-sim}), which can be solved in polynomial time when the parity indices are fixed~\cite{CHP07}.
+This gives us that checking for language inclusion between two history-deterministic parity automata with fixed parity index can be done in polynomial time (\cref{cor:fixed-parity-index-inc-in-polytime}).
+This observation has been treated as folklore, and we prove it here for completeness.

 \begin{lemma}[\cite{Sch20,BHLST23}] Given a nondeterministic parity automaton $\Ac$ and a history-deterministic parity automaton $\Bc$, the following are equivalent: \begin{enumerate} \item $\Bc$ simulates $\Ac$ \item $L(\Ac) \subseteq L(\Bc)$ \end{enumerate} \end{lemma} \begin{proof} (1) $\Rightarrow$ (2): Fix $\sigma_{\eve}$ to be a winning strategy for Eve in $Sim(\Bc,\Ac)$.
 Let $w$ be a word accepted by $\Ac$ via an accepting run $\rho$.
 Consider a play of $Sim(\Bc,\Ac)$ where Adam constructs the run $\rho$ on the word $w$, and Eve plays according to $\sigma_{\eve}$.
 Then, the run in $\Bc$ that Eve constructs must be accepting, and hence $w$ is accepted by $\Bc$.